 - Species of fish: Guapote, machaca, bobo, blue tilapia, mojarra

 - To fish anywhere in Costa Rica, a fishing license must be obtained.
-Purchased individually, the cost is USD 15* per person for an 8 day period, but this may be included in the rate of a fishing charter.
+Purchased individually, the cost is USD 15 per person for an 8 day period, USD 30 for a period of 30 days and USD 50 for a year but this may be included in the rate of a fishing charter.

 - Charters provide necessary supplies for fishing, but it is possible to bring your own supplies and fish independently in some areas.